geniusrise/awesome-healthcare-datasets/README.md

 1. [Genome in a Bottle on AWS](https://registry.opendata.aws/giab/) - Reference genomes and benchmarking data for genome sequencing and assembly.
 1. [OpenCell on AWS](https://registry.opendata.aws/czb-opencell/) - 3D images and meshes of cells and organelles.
 1. [Refgenie reference genome assets](https://registry.opendata.aws/refgenie/) - A standardized, versioned, and programmatically accessible collection of reference genome assets.
+1. [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/) - A public repository that archives and freely distributes microarray, next-generation sequencing, and other forms of high-throughput functional genomics data.
+1. [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/) - A database of functional genomics experiments including gene expression, methylation, and protein data.
+1. [Protein Data Bank (PDB)](https://www.rcsb.org/) - A database of 3D structural data of large biological molecules, such as proteins and nucleic acids.
+1. [Human Protein Atlas](https://www.proteinatlas.org/) - A Swedish-based program that maps all the human proteins in cells, tissues, and organs using integration of various omics technologies.
+1. [cBioPortal](https://www.cbioportal.org/) - A web resource for exploring, visualizing, and analyzing multidimensional cancer genomics data.
+1. [Human Cell Atlas](https://www.humancellatlas.org/) - An international collaborative consortium, which aims to create comprehensive reference maps of all human cells to describe and define the cellular basis of health and disease.
+1. [Tox21](https://tripod.nih.gov/tox21/challenge/) - A database of compounds for toxicity testing to better understand how chemicals affect human health and the environment.
+1. [GDC (Genomic Data Commons)](https://portal.gdc.cancer.gov/) - A unified data repository that enables data sharing across cancer genomic studies in support of precision medicine.
+1. [CTRP (Cancer Therapeutics Response Portal)](https://portals.broadinstitute.org/ctrp.v2.1/) - A public database that links genetic, lineage, and other cellular features of cancer cell lines to small-molecule sensitivity.
+1. [UniProt](https://www.uniprot.org/) - A comprehensive resource for protein sequence and annotation data.
+1. [European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena) - A comprehensive record of the world's nucleotide sequencing information, covering raw sequencing data, sequence assembly information and functional annotation.

 ## Biomedical Knowledge Graphs